aaaristo/grunt-html-builder/README.md

 By default we launch a builder for each core we detect so that they can build pages in parallel.

+***NOTE:*** as of 0.5.0, we dropped JSDOM to use [cheerio](https://github.com/MatthewMueller/cheerio), and generated a complex site of 11208 pages on an AWS EC2 i2.8xlarge in 24secs.
+Unfortunately cheerio does not support pseudo selectors like :eq, :odd, :even, but you can use the function version like this: $(..).eq(1) or $(..).odd()...

 ## Why?

 Building web sites often you find your self using a CMS,